FINANCIAL EDUCATION IS THE KEY TO SUCCESS!

 Most often, students learn to manage money by mirroring what they see around them.
 Unfortunately, some of them lack the most effective role models.
 Teaching financial literacy is up to us to ensure our students become successful in the future.

 Teaching financial literacy can be challenging.
 The Wealthy Habits Curriculum makes it easy.

-The Jonathan D. Rosen Family Foundation created the Wealthy Habits program to build meaningful learning experiences that enable students to learn and apply practical knowledge and financial skills to real-world challenges.
-The curriculum, whether used in part or in its entirety has been structured to fit easily into your current curriculum.
+The Jonathan D. Rosen Family Foundation founded Wealthy Habits to develop programs that teach children fundamental money practices and enable them to learn and apply practical knowledge and financial skills to real-world challenges.
+The curriculum, whether used in part or in its entirety, has been structured to fit easily into your current curriculum.
 Download the sample to see for yourself.

-The JDR Family Foundation in partnership with the Federal Reserve Bank of Atlanta is pleased to offer teacher training workshops and materials designed from our middle school curriculum.
+The JDR Family Foundation, in partnership with the Federal Reserve Bank of Atlanta, is pleased to offer training workshops and materials designed from our middle school curriculum.

-The workshop is designed to help teachers understand the materials and how to facilitate the program in the interactive manner that increases retention and interest.
-Teachers are also provided with the Teacher Guide and the electronic files of all materials to use in their classroom.
+Our Educator Training program is designed to help educators understand the materials and provide direction for facilitating the program.
+Your experience as an educator makes it easy.
+Our program adds to your educational toolbox to aid you in teaching in the interactive manner that has proven to increase retention and interest.
+Educators are also provided with the Teacher Guide and the electronic files of all materials to use in their classroom.
 The content is aligned with the Georgia Performance Standards for middle school personal finance SS8E5.